Gibeon railway station

-Gibeon railway station is a railway station serving the town of Gibeon in Namibia.
-It is part of the TransNamib Railway, and is located along the Windhoek to Upington line that connects Namibia with South Africa.
+Gibeon railway station was a railway station serving the town of Gibeon in Namibia.
+It was part of the TransNamib Railway, and is located along the Windhoek to Upington line that connects Namibia with South Africa.

+The station was last used before 1996.
+In 2006, a local businessman claimed that he had bought the station from TransNamib and was going to convert it into a historical site with tourist accommodations.
+However, TransNamib denied that any such sale or conversion of the station was taking place, and that they had only leased a portion of the property for use as a craft centre.